TimOliver/TOCropViewController/CONTRIBUTING.md

 Thanks so much for your interest in `TOCropViewController`!
 It makes me incredibly happy to hear that others have not just found it useful, but are eager to help contribute to it.

-That being said, I feel I need to make it very clear that as something I developed in my spare time, and made freely available online, I cannot make any guarantees or warranties towards providing support for it.
-As such, I would very much appreciate your understanding and help in maintaining this project.
+That being said, I feel I need to make it very clear that as this is something I built in my free time and am freely offering online, I hope you can appreciate that I cannot make any guarantees to its support or continued development.
+To this end, I would very much appreciate your understanding and help in maintaining this project.

 ## Submitting a Pull Request
 I absolutely love and welcome all pull requests!
 I don't have any strict guidelines or requirements for the formatting of pull requests, just that you properly describe what the pull request fixes/adds in its description field.